XRadius/http-game-apex/README.md

 ## "Your http-driver is outdated."

 As it says on the box, your `http-driver` is outdated!
 Follow the [update instructions](https://github.com/XRadius/http-driver#updating) and try again.

-# Contributions

-So, you want to contribute?
-Please do!

-* [Bugfixes]: Pull requests are always welcome.
-* [New Offsets]: Pull requests are always welcome.
-* [New Features]: Discuss before a pull request.
-* [New Tools]: Discuss before a pull request.

-Anything else should be discussed first.